iterative/cml.dev/content/docs/self-hosted-runners.md

 ### Personal Access Token

-This token serves as a repository access credential.
+This token serves as a repository access credential, and is especially required for `cml runner` to function.

 <toggle>
 <tab title="GitHub">